 - Methods for tracking models: TrackCreate; TrackDelete; TrackCreateRange; TrackDeleteRange; TrackUpdate; Track (modelEntry); TrackUpdateRange; TrackRange

 - Methods for tracking SQL CUD: TrackSqlCUD; TrackDeleteByKey; TrackSqlBuilder

 - Methods for tracking master-detail: TrackMaster; TrackDetail; TrackDetails

 Simple, minimal coding

-Simple to code advanced functionality, and data access is in models to minimize maintenance efforts.
+Simple to code advanced functionality, and data access is in models to minimize maintainance efforts.

 .NET objects are used as query criteria in a type-safe manner, and testing APIs are provided to verify SQL.

-Relationships are defined while coding (not pre-defined) and are only persistent for a particular query.
+Relationships are defined while coding (not pre-defined) and are only persist for a particular query.